theonlyladybug/saev/logbook.md

 2. Propose a trend in sparse autoencoders between CLIP and DINOv2 with at least 3 examples.
 3. Ensure that your probing methodology works.

+# 11/21/2024

+Scaling Monosemanticity suggests that features should be both specific (high precision) and they influence behavior (causally faithful).

+They suggest that measuring sensitivity (how reliably a feature activates for text that matches our proposed concept; recall) is hard.